-The new album from composer and instrument builder Kaori Suzuki, Newsun will be released both digitally and on CD.
+The new album from composer and instrument builder Kaori Suzuki, Newsun is released both digitally and on CD.
 To support the album release, Suzuki is touring North America, Japan and Mexico throughout 2018 alongside music conceptualist/multi-instrumentalist John Krausbauer.

 The album features two extended compositions, Aubade and Elongated Noon, evoking artists such as Éliane Radigue, Phil Niblock and Catherine Christer Hennix.
 Newsun has been mastered by Timothy Stollenwerk (YACHT, Golden Retriever, Secret Drum Band).